Gym Etiquette 101: Do You Even Lift, Bro?

 Gym Etiquette

 I recently went to the gym to get in a solid arm workout.
-It wasn’t too crowded, and everyone seemed to be following the unspoken rules of the fitness mecca, until I went to use the pull-up machine and found a man breaking a very simple guideline.
+It wasn’t too crowded, and everyone seemed to be following the unspoken rules.
+Until I went to use the pull-up machine and found a man breaking a very simple guideline.
 With his knees lounging on the leg rest, glasses on his face and an invisible coffee mug in hand, he was reading the newspaper while using the machine as a sort of lounge chair.
 This, my friends, is not proper gym etiquette.

 I had to rub my eyes a few times to make sure this nonsense was actually happening.

-Ladies and gentlemen, this is a perfect example of what not to do at the gym.
-With the holidays in the rear-view mirror and the new year in full effect, it’s only expected that every gym will continue to flood with revolutionists and gym rats alike who lack gym etiquette, similar to the newspaper man.
+This is a perfect example of what not to do at the gym.
+With the holidays in the rear-view mirror and summer approaching, it’s only expected that every gym will continue to flood with revolutionists and gym rats alike who lack gym etiquette, similar to the newspaper man.

 Whether you are a newbie on the machines or a seasoned fitness veteran, everyone should know the basic guidelines that keep the gym under control.
 Save the loud grunts and cocktail-hour conversations for later, and instead follow these simple rules to protect yourself from embarrassment.